gramjos/GetGitHubRepoNames/README.md

 ### Motivation

-An edifying exploration of shell scripting because shell are omnipresent.
+An edifying exploration of shell scripting because shells are omnipresent.

 ### Epoch 1